 As artificial intelligence (AI) advances, smart machines are increasingly integrated into our daily lives.
-Recommendation systems, text analytics, autonomous vehicles, medical diagnostics, and other AI-driven technologies are shaping critical aspects of society, and many rely on these tools.
+Recommendation systems, text analytics, autonomous vehicles, medical diagnostics, and other AI-driven technologies are shaping critical aspects of society.
 However, as these systems become more complex, understanding a model's decision-making process is essential for detecting bias, debugging errors, ensuring transparency, and complying with regulations.